pingidentity/pingidentity-devops-getting-started/docs/get-started/pingDevopsUtil.md

 ## Installation and Upgrades

-Use Homebrew to install `ping-devops` on Apple or Linux.
+Use Homebrew to install `ping-devops` on MacOS or Linux.

 1. To install, enter: